NetApp/FSx-ONTAP-samples-scripts/CloudFormation/Export-FSxN-CloudFormation/README.md

 ```

 ## Notes
-- For multi availability zone deployments, the script will do the following in regards to the EndpointIpAddressRange;
+- For multi availability zone deployments, the script will do the following in regards to the Endpoint IP Address Range:
-    - If the file system is in the 198.19.0.0/16 address range (the AWS default), the script will not provide an address, forcing AWS to just allocate a new address range from the 198.19.0.0/16 address range.
+    - If the file system is in the 198.19.0.0/16 address range (the AWS default), the script will not provide an address range forcing AWS to just allocate a new address range from the 198.19.0.0/16 CIDR block.
-    - If it isn't in the 198.19.0.0/16 address range, it will create a parameter so you can specify a new address range for testing purposes, with a default set to the current address range.
+    - If it isn't in the 198.19.0.0/16 address range then it will create a parameter so you can specify a new address range for testing purposes, with a default set to the current address range.
-- Since AWS requires you to provide a junction path when creating a volume, if the script finds a volume without a junction path it will set it to `/volume name`.
-A warning message will be printed if this happens you alert you.
+- Since AWS requires you to provide a junction path when creating a volume, if the script finds a volume without a junction path it will set it to `/volume_name`.
+A warning message will be outputed if this happens you alert you.
-- Since AWS doesn't allow you to specify these parameters when creating a DP type volume, their current settings will be removed:
+- Since AWS doesn't allow you to specify these parameters when creating a DP type volume, their current settings will be removed from the CloudFormation template:
     - SecurityStyle
     - SnapshotPolicy
     - StorageEfficiencyEnabled
-- If, for some reason, the script can't find the attributes of the root volume of a SVM (unlikely but there are valid reasons how this can happen), it will set the security style to 'NTFS' if the SVM has a Active Directory configuration.
-Otherwise it will assume an 'UNIX' security style.
+- If, for some reason, the script can't find the attributes of the root volume of a SVM (unlikely but there are reasons how this can happen), it will set the security style to 'NTFS' if the SVM has a Active Directory configuration, otherwise it will assume an 'UNIX' security style.
 A warning message will be printed if this happens to alert you.
 - While some testing was performed, hence the `-n` option, not for all possible FSxN configurations were tested.
 If you run into any issues with the script, or have suggestions for improvements, please open an [issue](https://github.com/NetApp/FSx-ONTAP-samples-scripts/issues) on GitHub.

 ## Author Information